zenodo/zenodo/INSTALL.rst

 **Dependencies**

-Zenodo depends on PostgreSQL, Elasticsearch , Redis and RabbitMQ.
+Zenodo depends on PostgreSQL, Elasticsearch, Redis and RabbitMQ.